Monte Carlo and molecular dynamics simulations

 The prediction of thermodynamic properties of molecules and molecular clusters is an active research area in our group (also see "Aerosolized environmental nanoparticles" above).
-This line of research arose from my postdoctoral research under Donald Truhlar (U. Minnesota) and David Freeman (U. Rhode Island).
+This line of endeavor arose from postdoctoral research under Donald Truhlar (U. Minnesota) and David Freeman (U. Rhode Island).
 Current work includes collaboration with Mark Tuckerman (New York U), focused on the application of machine learning techniques to molecular dynamics simulations of free energy surfaces.

 (3) R.Q.
 Topper, D.L.
 Freeman, D. Bergin* and K. LaMarche**, Computational techniques and strategies for Monte Carlo thermodynamic calculations with applications to nanoclusters, invited book chapter, Reviews in Computational Chemistry, Vol. 19, pp. 1-41, K.B.
 Lipkowitz, R. Larter and T.R.
 Cundari, Eds., Wiley-VCH/John Wiley and Sons, New York (2003).
 ISBN 0-471-23585-7.